golkelj/data-science-fundamentals/nn.md

 This formula calculates the average negative logarithm of the predicted probability for the correct class across all training examples (m).
 It quantifies how well the network is performing.
 A lower loss value indicates better performance.

-Derivative of the Loss with respect to the output layer (dZ 2
+Derivative of the Loss concerning the output layer (dZ 2
 ​
  ):